Romania

 Romanian law makes an explicit distinction between fiscal and accounting depreciation.
 Fiscal depreciation is treated as a deductible element within the CIT computation, while accounting depreciation should be treated as a non-deductible expense.
 Companies should maintain a separate record to reflect the separate computation of the fiscal and accounting depreciation.
 Any accounting revaluations of fixed assets are not taken into account in computing the tax depreciation.

 Assets are generally depreciated using the straight-line method.
-However, accelerated or reducing balance depreciation methods may be used to determine fiscal depreciation, while the accounting depreciation method may be different.
+However, accelerated or reducing balance depreciation methods may be used to determine fiscal depreciation for certain assets, while the accounting depreciation method may be different.

 The useful lives to be used for tax purposes are the ones stated in the Official Fixed Assets Catalogue, published under government decision.
 Ranges are provided for classes of fixed assets, from which the taxpayers can choose the useful life (e.g. office and housing buildings: 40 to 60 years, commercial buildings: 32 to 48 years, commercial furnishings: 9 to 15 years, automobiles: 4 to 6 years).